yozachar/vudoku/README.md

   - [ ] Encode the classified image into a 81 bit string
 - [X] Solve the Sudoku using simple backtracking
 - [X] ~~Additional module just to validate solved sudoku~~
-- [ ] Restructure the code and add a logical connections and control flow
+- [X] Restructure the code and add a logical connections and control flow
+- [X] Adds Streamlit GUI support

 ### Extras